scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

    principles, we find that the outcomes of this introspective approach is compatible with the guidelines previously established.

-   In such an experiment, it is then clearl that the potential for further development not only depends on previous relationships found but also on connections made during exploitation of this novel new experimental protocol.
+   In such an experiment, it is then clearly that the potential for further development not only depends on previous relationships found but also on connections made during exploitation of this novel new experimental protocol.